Royaldeadshot/biometric-access-door-lock-system/readme.md

 # ESP32 Based Biometric Access Door Lock (Tailored for GYM)

 ## Motivation
-I used to go my GYM and used to see this biometric access door lock, and one it struck, I can make one too, with some extra features.
+I used to go my GYM and used to see this biometric access door lock, and one day it struck me, I can make one too, with some extra features.
 So here i'm building this.

 ## Features
 1. **Fingerprint** Based Recognition.